-and Health Programs, GoWayneGo Present Commitment to Great Health, log weight loss progress, and attend a variety of fitness and sports programs listed on the GoWayneGo website, including the Summer Walk & Roll Series of walks, hikes, and bike rides. • None listed materials listed on Wayne County's website .
+Program Name, Agency Years Active Brief Key Tasks Recommendations (from 2015 Plan) Progress on Recommendation Implementation Physical Activity and Health Programs, GoWayneGo Present Offers several active programs and events to promote better health in Wayne County.
+Residents can make the GoWayneGo Commitment to Great Health, log weight loss progress, and attend a variety of fitness and sports programs listed on the GoWayneGo website, including the Summer Walk & Roll Series of walks, hikes, and bike rides.
+None listed Educational materials listed on Wayne County's website.
 Friends of the Greenway Group (FGG), Friends of Wayne County Greenways 2012-Present Conducts a variety of trail advocacy events to build support for local trails to connect to the statewide Mountains to Sea Trail.
 Hosts regular Trail Cleanup Days and trail walks, hikes, and rides.
 FGG should work with the City of Goldsboro and other partners to host trail celebration events.
 Events could include a themed fun run/walk, bike ride, or race, along with a ribbon cutting and festival as new portions of trail open.
 Over the years, FGG has hosted many themed walks and community events.
 Examples include the Cures for the Colors event in 2018, which was a color run community event First Day Hike, on New Year's Day in 2024, celebrated the new year with a community-focused event.